-To do so, click the “+” button or drag and drop the “Add tag” action to the “Yes” path.
+To do so, drag the “Add tag” action to the “Yes” path.

-4. Type the name of the tag into the field provided and click "Save."
-In this example, we're going to use the tag, “Clicked CTA link in welcome email.”
+- Type the name of the tag into the field provided and click "Save."
+In this example, we're going to use the tag “Clicked CTA link in welcome email.”

 The tag you apply can be wordy and descriptive or short and cryptic.
 We recommend using a consistent naming convention for your tags and making a note of them in a spreadsheet so you avoid a situation where you can’t recall what a tag means or why you are using it.